 R2: MLP

 The value of the precision, recall, f 1-measure, and accuracy are calculated for the proposed MLP in this result in the context of reviews and products.
-The table shows the values of the parameters which are calculated for the MLP in the work are shown in table 2 and the graph representation of this result is shown in figure 7 as given below.
+The graphical representation of this result is shown in Figure 7 as given below.

-Table 2.
-Calculated Values of parameters for MLP